You’re never too old for anything in this life.

-And you should consider “manufacturing” this capital growth through renovations or development, if your risk tolerance, finance and experience allows for it.
+And you should consider “manufacturing” this capital growth through renovations or development if your risk tolerance, finance, and experience allow it.

 If you’re in your 60s, keen to start investing and you’re reading this right now, then it’s important to understand the road ahead of you.